Water Jobs

 Hours of work: Standard 35 hour work week Audience: Internal/External

-Days of Work: This position works a 5 day work week earning 1 day off in a 3 week cycle.
+Days of Work: This position typically works a 5 day work week, earning 1 day off in each 3 week cycle.

 Apply online at www.calgary.ca/careers